Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7850 should in theory be a lot better than the Radeon HD 6750 1GB overall. (explain)
+Memory BandwidthThe Radeon HD 7850, in theory, should perform a lot faster than the Radeon HD 6750 1GB overall. (explain)

-Texel RateThe Radeon HD 7850 is quite a bit (about 111%) faster with regards to texture filtering than the Radeon HD 6750 1GB. (explain)
+Texel RateThe Radeon HD 7850 is much (more or less 111%) faster with regards to texture filtering than the Radeon HD 6750 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 7850 is superior to the Radeon HD 6750 1GB, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison